wolfy-j/lodm/README.md

 ## Documentation

-To manipulate using Documents, read about it's parent model [DataEntity](https://github.com/spiral/guide/blob/master/components/entity.md).
+To efficiently manipulate Documents, read about it's parent model [DataEntity](https://github.com/spiral/guide/blob/master/components/entity.md).
 The documentation for the ODM Component with examples can be found here on [this page](https://github.com/spiral/guide/blob/master/odm/overview.md) - WILL BE UPDATED THIS WEEK (in my drafts for now).
 To find out how to use Documents outside of MongoDB scope, check out the following [documentation](https://github.com/spiral/guide/blob/master/odm/standalone.md) - IN DRAFT.

 You can also find a list of available Spiral components including Templater, ORM, Storage Manager, etc [here](https://github.com/spiral/components).